hjkiefer/udacity-p3-tennis/Report.md

 The learning algorithm used is DDPG (Deep Deterministic Policy Gradient) [1] with soft-update and an un-prioritized experience replay buffer.
 This fairly simple algorithm is an improvement over DQN, when working with continuous action spaces.
+In this case a single Actor and Critic operates on both ratchets simultaneously.
+The algorithm used does not incorporate multi-agent improvements to the DDPG algorithm.

 ### Hyper-parameters

-It took some effort to find a set of working hyper-parameters.
-However, that could've been because of a few bugs in my code at that time.
-The following parameters seem to work well, and provide robust training, when using the 20 agents environment:
+It took some effort to find a set of working hyper-parameters, however, it actually turned out, that it worked without much tuning.

-	Buffer_size = 2e5
+	Buffer_size = 5e5
-	batch_size = 64
+	batch_size = 32
 	gamma = 0.99
-	tau = 1e-3
+	tau = 5e-4
 	actor_lr = 1e-4
-	critic_lr = 1e-3
+	critic_lr = 4e-4

 On top of that there are 2 parameters which control when a learning step is performed,

-	network_optimize_every_n_step = 16
+	network_optimize_every_n_step = 4
-	learn_iterations = 16
+	learn_iterations = 2

-This set when learning is initiated (every 16 steps), and how many times learning is done (16 times).
+This set when learning is initiated (every 4 steps), and how many times learning is done (2 times).
 This could of course have been set to 1 each, to just run 1 learning iteration every step, but these parameters were changed multiple times during optimizations.

 #### Noise

 Finally, after obtaining the action from the critic we add some noise.
 This noise has is provided from white (gaussian) noise with a decaying scale.
-THe initial noise scale is 0.5 and decays with 0.8 after each episode.
+The initial noise scale is 0.5 and decays with 0.999 after each episode.
 It has been shown in other work, that gaussian noise works just fine when compared to Ornstein-Uhlenbeck noise [2]